2022–23 Nottingham Forest F.C. season

-The 2022–23 season is the ongoing 157th season in the existence of Nottingham Forest and the club's first season back in the top flight of English football since 1998–99.
+The 2022–23 season was the 157th season in the existence of Nottingham Forest Football Club and their first season back in the top flight of English football since 1998–99.
 In addition to the Premier League, Forest participated in this season's editions of the FA Cup and the EFL Cup.

+On 20 May 2023, Nottingham Forest sealed their Premier League status for the following season with a 1–0 home victory over second-placed Arsenal.